BlockstreamResearch/bip-frost-dkg/README.md

 - **No robustness**: Only very rudimentary ability to identify misbehaving signers in some situations.
 <!-- - **Little optimized for communication overhead or number of rounds** -->

-### Backup and Recover
+### Backup and Recovery

 Losing the secret share or the shared public key will render the signer incapable of producing signatures.
 These values are the output of the DKG and therefore, cannot be derived from a seed - unlike secret keys in BIP 340 or BIP 327.
 In many scenarios, it is highly recommended to have a backup strategy to recover the outputs of the DKG.
-The recommended strategies are described in the EncPedPop and RecPedPop Backup and Recover sections.
+The recommended strategies are described in the EncPedPop and RecPedPop Backup and Recovery sections.

 There are strategies to recover if the backup is lost and other signers assist in recovering.
 In such cases, the recovering signer must be very careful to obtain the correct secret share and shared public key!